gfleury/gfhttpd/README.md

 # gfhttpd

-http server supporting HTTP protocol verions 2 and 3, core loop using libevent and extensible in Golang and Rust.

-Main goal of this project is to learn about the Bazel building system with different toolchains/languages.
+Main goal of the project is to learn about the Bazel building system with different toolchains/languages.
 Creating a complex multi-language project with inter-linking between C/Golang and Rust.
+So, an http server supporting HTTP protocol verions 2 and 3, core loop using libevent and extensible in Golang and Rust.

 ## HTTP 2